setuptech/challenge/README.md

-# SETUP TECH Mobile Developer Technical Challenge
+# SETUP TECH Mobile(iOS) Developer Technical Challenge

 ### Business Requirement
 As an user I want to be able to see a list of my mails, including mail attachment photo, title and date.
 I also want to be able to see the mail details on the details screen and full description when I click on the mails list item.